 Diet Prada Respond to Dolce & Gabbana Defamation Lawsuit

-Images: Diet Prada
+Diet Prada case header

 Popular fashion commentary blog Diet Prada have been the target of legal action from Italian fashion brand Dolce & Gabbana, who are claiming defamation and a "smear campaign" against them.